 Cash flow is the money that streams in and out of your small business—and it’s a key indicator of your company’s overall financial health.
 The term cash flow is used to describe the amount of cash that is generated or spent within a certain time frame.
 It’s important to remember that cash flow differs from profit.
-Positive cash flow indicates that a company’s liquid assets and may indicate more financial flexibility.
-But to truly understand how well your business is performing, you should be preparing a statement of cash flows regularly (at least quarterly) and separating the statement into the three main types of cash flows: from operating activities, investing activities, and financing activities.
+Positive cash flow indicates that a company has more money coming in than going out.
+This can mean they have more financial flexibility.
+But to truly understand how well your business is performing, you should be preparing a statement of cash flows regularly (at least quarterly) and separating the statement into three different types of cash flows: from operating activities, investing activities, and financing activities.

 What Are the Different Types of Cash Flows?

 So, what types of income and expenses go into the three different types of cash flows?
 Here’s a helpful guide on the types of cash flows and what to include in each category.

 Operating Cash Flow

 The money your business generates and spends on regular, day-to-day operating activities—such as sales of your products or services and your regular business expenses—is your operating cash flow (OCF).
 This shows how your core business activities are performing from an expense versus income perspective, so you can gauge performance independent of other types of financial activities that may cloud the overall picture.

 Businesses calculate their operating cash flow in various ways, but the standard formula is:

 Operating Cash Flow = Net Income + Non-Cash Expenses + Changes in Working Capital